rvl24/CS50/magic.md

      0 so that the result is always 0.
 The first three bits must be 1s, so they must be compared against 1s.
 The fourth bit must be a zero, and the only way to check this is to compare against 1 to see if 0 is the result.
-Thus f is used to check that the first four bits are e, and then the last four bits are compared to 0 because they can be whatever.
+Thus f is used to check that the first four bits are e, and then the last four bits are compared to 0 because they can be whichever.

 4.5.
 Zamyla's code just does 1 comparison, whereas the logical OR code has to compare the fourth
      byte to sixteen things, one at a time.
-I imagine that the latter requires greater time and memory, because each of those sixteen values has to be stored, and then pulled out, compared against, and put back.
+I imagine that the latter requires greater time and memory, because each of those sixteen values has to be stored, and then retrieved and compared against.

 4.6.
 See `magic.c`.